Banja Koviljača Serbia Attractions

 Towards the top

-So, the next time I come, I’ll be sitting outside, next to Drina.
-And I will bring that delicious cake I found here, the one with halva!
+So, next time I visit Loznica Serbia, I’ll be sitting outdoors by the Drina River, enjoying the serenity.
+And, of course, I’ll bring that delicious cake I discovered here—the one made with halva!

 Serbia-travel-Loznica-pin-Glimpses-of-the-World